kiarafrobles/www.retroreport.org/_posts/2015-09-29-retro-report-wins-an-emmy.md

 ---
-title: "Retro Report wins an Emmy!"
+title: Retro Report wins an Emmy!
+date: '2015-09-29 17:28:00'
+categories: news-awards
+layout: post
 published: true
-date: 2015-09-29T17:28:00.000Z
-description: "We're incredibly excited to have won an Emmy for Best Editing for *Go or No Go: the Challenger Legacy,* which looked at the space shuttle explosion and the general nature of calamity."
+description: 'We''re incredibly excited to have won an Emmy for Best Editing for *Go or No Go: the Challenger Legacy,* which looked at the space shuttle explosion and the general nature of calamity.'
-featured_image_path: /uploads/1443547549875_Emmy.jpg
+featured_image_path: "/uploads/1443547549875_Emmy.jpg"
-category: news-awards
 type: blog
-slug: 2015-09-29-retro-report-wins-an-emmy
+slug: '2015-09-29 00:00:00'
+tags: []

 ---
 We're incredibly excited to have won an Emmy for Best Editing for "Go or No Go: the Challenger Legacy," which looked at the space shuttle explosion and the general nature of calamity.